GPT-5.4

 Best for agentic automation and desktop control workflows.

-You need the highest coding benchmark scores — Claude Opus 4.6 and Sonnet 4.6 lead SWE-bench.
+You need the highest current coding benchmark scores — Claude Opus 4.7 and GPT-5.5 are newer premium picks.

 The fastest way to see where the recommendation shifts when your priority changes.